IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :MaxEmbargoDurationInMonths
 +++++++++++++++++++++++++++

-The setting controls whether embargoes are allowed in a Dataverse instance and can limit the maximum duration users are allowed to specify.
+This setting controls whether embargoes are allowed in a Dataverse instance and can limit the maximum duration users are allowed to specify.
 A value of 0 months or non-existent setting indicates emargoes are not supported.
 A value of -1 allows embargoes of any length.
 Any other value indicates the maximum number of months (from the current date) a user can enter for an embargo end date.
 This limit will be enforced in the popup dialog in which users enter the embargo date.
 For example, to set a two year maximum: